xelkano/redmine_xapian/README.md

 xapian_indexer.rb -v -r
 ```

-Indexing repositories of some projects:
+Indexing repositories of some projects (valid for repositories indexing only):

 ```
 xapian_indexer.rb -v -r -p project_identifier1,project_identifier2
 ```

-**Configure a cron task for automatic indexing**
+**Configure a cron task for an automatic indexing**

-Once you have tested the script functionality, you can configure it for running every day at nights keeping your Xapian database up to date, for example:
+Once you have tested the script functionality, you can configure it for running every day at nights keeping your Xapian
+database up to date, for example:

 ```
 @daily www-data ruby /usr/bin/xapian_indexer.rb